Getting Started

 There can be some variation when applying to faculty-led programs.
 All applications ask for basic information, such as emergency contacts and a short essay, but some programs will ask for additional steps or materials (such as a language evaluation or recommendation letter), so do be sure to review any information on the program webpage.
 If there are additional steps, the Study Abroad Office will follow-up with you.

-If applying for an exchange or direct enrollment program, you will need also need to complete their application.
-Deadlines can vary, but most exchange programs have a priority deadline and direct-enrollment programs have deadlines usually set by the host institution.
-See the program’s webpage for details and plan accordingly.
 Most applications will ask you for personal and academic information, as well as academic references, transcripts, and passport information.
 Sometimes programs ask you to pre-select courses, while other programs will do enrollment after acceptance.
-Every provider organization has its own system of doing things, so if you have questions or need help, it is best to reach out directly to the program advisor/admissions counselor; they know their systems and programs and are better placed to help you.
+Every provider organization has its own system of doing things, so if you have questions or need help, it is best to reach out directly to the program advisor/admissions counselor; they know their systems and programs in order to help you.

 Center for International Education Abroad